FDA approval of the Covid-19 vaccine could mean more people will get vaccinated for an unexpected reason - KTVZ

 “FDA approval is the gold standard.
 The world’s regulators look to our FDA as the beacon when it comes to such issues as this,” George Karavetsos, a legal expert who had worked at the FDA and now provides strategic advice to FDA regulated companies as an attorney at Buchanan Ingersoll Rooney, said.
 “I can assure you, they’re going to make sure they got this right.”

-Erik Nisbet, the Owen L. Coon Endowed Professor of Policy Analysis & Communication and director of the Center for Communication & Public Policy in the School of Communication at Northwestern University, agreed.
+Erik Nisbet, the Owen L. Coon endowed professor of policy analysis and communication and director of the Center for Communication & Public Policy in the School of Communication at Northwestern University, agreed.

 “If you ever want to get beyond 70% threshold of people who have gotten a vaccination so far, you need to have carrots and you have to have sticks,” Nisbet said.
 “The only way to do that is the mandate.
 Authorization takes out one of the impediments to more widespread mandates.”